Haskell for Elm developers: giving names to stuff (Part 4 - Parser combinators)

 Although no production ready parser combinators library would be as naive, it serves well our purpose to understand the simple essence of it:

-1. Await a String value.
+- Await a

-2. Produce a result that may or not succeed (that’s why it returns a Maybe, although with this minimalistic design there is no possible way to know why the parser failed).
+value. - Produce a result that may or not succeed (that’s why it returns a

-3. Return a tuple of the value you want to parse and whatever’s left of the string that you did not consume to produce a value of type a.
+, although with this minimalistic design there is no possible way to know why the parser failed). - Return a tuple of the value you want to parse and whatever’s left of the string that you did not consume to produce a value of type

 Some people like to think about parsers as somewhat simple machines that need a cursor, and that parse left to right the input and produce results as they traverse the text input, but this illustration might not be so accurate in certain implementations.

-For the Haskell curious (which I guess you are since you are reading this post), notice how the above definition of a Parser looks suspiciously familiar to the State monad:
+For the Haskell curious (which I guess you are since you are reading this post), notice how the above definition of a Parser

 newtype State s a =